Why Choose Cloud-Native Over Virtualized Applications?

-While the Native Cloud only make changes to the source code for updates, using Citrix to stream the application to a client’s computer is similar to streaming a movie.
-It’s data hungry, and therefore needs much more bandwidth.
-Whenever there is too much traffic on the Internet, or provided smaller bandwidth, it will take much longer to operate.
+While Cloud-Native only makes changes to the source code for updates, using Citrix to stream the application to a client’s computer is similar to streaming a movie.
+It’s data-hungry, and therefore needs much more bandwidth.
+Whenever there is too much traffic on the Internet or provided smaller bandwidth, it will take much longer to operate.

 Almost Unusable on Mobile Devices

 The costly scale-up with Virtualized Apps has a provider restrict the usage of the server, so rather than creating a Virtualized desktop, it only provides one instance for the application.
 This is why you can only see one screen at a time.